You've heard about them and more than likely tried them, so why don't the work.

 So do 1200 calorie diets work?
 Initially, yes.
-Short term they are a great way to drop some excess water weight, maybe you'll shrink your stomach and learn about portion sizes.
-But - do they work?
+Short term they are a great way to drop some excess water weight,... wait, water weight you say?

-You've tried them time and time again, you lost 5kg the first time, then you put back on those 5kg.
+Are you one of those women, or men, who have calorie restricted yourself - you lost 5kg the first time, then you put back on those 5kg.
 So you tried it again, this time you lost 9kg.
 But now, you are 12kg heavier than before!
-How does this keep happening?
+How does this keep happening?!

 A calorie isn't a just a calorie.